QUICK GUIDE: ARREST, JAIL, AND THE COURT PROCESS

 Is Municipal Court different than State Court?

 When you move into the realm of Municipal Court, the process really varies quite a bit depending on the court.
-For example, in most municipal courts you don't get arrested and put in jail for a municipal offense, you get issued a ticket.
-Most of the time when you go to a municipal court, you’re in a lot less trouble than you are if you are in District Court.
-In the District Court, on any felony appearance, you are required to be there.
-On misdemeanor cases, in the District Court and in the Municipal Court, most of the time you’re not required to be at court so long as you have a lawyer hired that shows up to court for you; only with a few exceptions such as trial, plea and sentencing.
+For example, in most municipal courts you don't get arrested and put in jail for a municipal offense.
+Instead you get issued a ticket and on that ticket is a date to appear in court in the future.
+In the District Court, on any felony appearance and for most misdemeanors, you are required to be there.
+In the Municipal Court, most of the time you’re not required to be at court, as long as you have a lawyer hired that shows up to court for you.
+While going to court for you, your lawyer is going to be working the case and will be updating you afterwards.
+Your lawyer will tell you if and when you need to be in Municipal Court.